John Vernon

-John Keith Vernon (born Adolphus Raymondus Vernon Agopsowicz; February 24, 1932 – February 1, 2005) was a Canadian actor.
-He made a career in Hollywood after achieving initial television stardom in Canada.
-He was best known for playing Dean Wormer in Animal House, the Mayor in Dirty Harry, and Fletcher in The Outlaw Josey Wales.
+John Keith Vernon (born Adolphus Raymondus Vernon Agopsowicz; 24 February 1932 – 1 February 2005) was a Canadian actor.
+He made a career in Hollywood films after achieving initial television stardom in Canada, and was known for his roles as villainous authority figures.

+His best-known film roles included the Mayor in Dirty Harry (1971), Fletcher in The Outlaw Josey Wales (1976), and Dean Wormer in Animal House (1978).
+In his later career, he provided voiceover work in many animated productions and video games, such as mob boss Rupert Thorne on Batman: The Animated Series and General Thunderbolt Ross on The Incredible Hulk.

-Early and personal life
+Early life and education

 Born as Adolphus Raymondus Vernon Agopsowicz in Zehner, Saskatchewan, Vernon was one of two sons of Adolf Agopsowicz, a grocer, and his wife Eleonore Krückel (also spelled as Kriekle or Kriekel).
 Both his parents' families emigrated to the Edenwold district in the late 19th century from the Austrian crownland and duchy of Bukovina.
 The Agopsowicz family was part of the Armenian community in Poland.
 Vernon was of Armenian, German, and Polish descent.

 Raised Catholic, from 1935 to 1953, he attended St. Joseph's School and Campion College in Regina, Saskatchewan, where his acting career began under the direction of the Rev. Arthur Nelson and S.J. and Mary Ellen Burgess at the Regina Little Theatre.
 Vernon was educated at the Banff School of Fine Arts and the Royal Academy of Dramatic Art in London before becoming a live stage actor for CBC Television's dramatic programs.
-In 1974, he completed a season at the Royal Shakespeare Theatre in Stratford-upon-Avon, England, playing Malvolio.

-Vernon is the father of actress Kate Vernon, musician Nan Vernon, and actor Chris Vernon.